2 Chronicles 25 – The Reign of Amaziah

 i.
 “Amaziah’s achievement seems to bring out the worst in him.
 Whereas he had previously made some response to God, now he turns to idolatry, persecution, revenge, intransigence, pride, and apostasy.”
 (Selman)

 b.
 Have we made you the king’s counselor?
 Cease!
-The king arrogantly silenced the prophet, yet pronounced a final word of judgment against Amaziah.
+The king arrogantly silenced the prophet, yet he pronounced a final word of judgment against Amaziah.

 i.
 This was a rejection of God’s mercy to Amaziah.
 God was kind to send him a correcting prophet “When he might have sent him to hell with a thunderbolt; as the patientest man upon earth would have done likely, had he been in God’s place and power.”
 (Trapp)

 2. (17-20) The king of Israel warns the king of Judah.

 Now Amaziah king of Judah asked advice and sent to Joash the son of Jehoahaz, the son of Jehu, king of Israel, saying, “Come, let us face one another in battle.”
 And Joash king of Israel sent to Amaziah king of Judah, saying, “The thistle that was in Lebanon sent to the cedar that was in Lebanon, saying, ‘Give your daughter to my son as wife’; and a wild beast that was in Lebanon passed by and trampled the thistle.
 Indeed you say that you have defeated the Edomites, and your heart is lifted up to boast.
 Stay at home now; why should you meddle with trouble, that you should fall; you and Judah with you?”
 But Amaziah would not heed, for it came from God, that He might give them into the hand of their enemies, because they sought the gods of Edom.